-In the coming weeks with will be posting about the unique design considerations and material requirements for infrared optical systems.
-In this post we will focus on the definitions we use as optical engineers.
+In the coming weeks, we will be posting about the unique design considerations and material requirements for infrared optical systems.
+In this post, we will focus on the definitions optical engineers use.

 Infrared radiation includes electromagnetic waves with 0.75-1000 µm wavelength band.
-This spectral region is divided on five intervals:
+This spectral region is divided into five intervals:

-IR-radiation has a number of features which make it useful it for solving of the set of specific problems.
-The main feature is that objects with temperature above absolute zero emits IR-radiation.
-Intensity of radiation emitted by the object and spectrum of this radiation (spectral concentration of a radiance) depends on temperature of this object.
-Thermal imaging optics is optical devices which can collect IR-radiation emitted by objects (MWIR and LWIR usually) and analyzes it.
-One of the most widely-spread such devices is thermal imager.
+IR-radiation has a number of features that make it useful in solving specific problems.
+The main one is that objects with temperature above absolute zero emit IR-radiation.
+The intensity and spectrum (spectral concentration of a radiance) of the radiation emitted depend on the object temperature.
+Thermal imaging optics include optical devices that can collect and analyze object emitted IR-radiation (usually MWIR and LWIR).
+One such widespread device is the thermal imager.

-Thermal imaging systems demonstrate distribution of the temperature of the imaged object.
-In case of monochromatic thermal image, areas of depicted body or scene which have higher temperature are brighter and cold areas are darker.
-In case of colored thermal image hot areas are red and cold areas are blue.
+Thermal imaging systems show the distribution of the imaged object temperature.
+In case of monochromatic thermal imagers, areas of a body or scene with higher temperature are brighter while cold areas are darker.
+In case of colored thermal imager, hot areas are red and cold areas are blue.

 VIS camera works with radiation reflected from object